Call or text 1-888-MYALULA (1-888-692-5852) between 8am-8pm EST for shopping assistance. Always free and always 100% human support to help you:

 Grip Socks

-Non-slip to ensure you have secure tread when moving around the hospital or recovering at home
+Non-slip socks to ensure you have secure tread when recovering at home

 Medication Reminder Labels